nlotoo/Video-Tutorials-Express.js/README.md

 •	The title should be at least 4 characters
 •	The description should be at least 20 characters long
 •	The imageUrl should be starts with http or https

-* Bonus (10 Pts)
-Search in courses.
-Filter only the courses names that include the searched string (case-insensitive).